….. Rajesh Deshpande (based upon my personal visit in February 2011, November 2011 and February 2020)

 Diveagar became popular due to Survarnaganesh (an idol of Lord Ganesh made up of 1.5 Kgs of pure Gold).
-The idol was found by a pious lady called Laxmibai while ploughing in her beetle nut plantation.
-Laxmibai graciously donated the idol tothe village panchayat which was later placed in a temple in the village.
+The idol was found by a pious lady called Laxmibai while ploughing her beetle nut plantation.
+Laxmibai graciously donated the idol to the village panchayat which was later placed inside a temple in the village.
 Diveagar thus became a famous tourist destination.
-However, in the year 2012, this idol was stolen by thieves and was melted and sold for monetary gains.
+Unfortunately, in the year 2012, this idol was stolen by thieves, was melted and sold for money.

 How to Reach?

-By Rail – Nearest Railhead is Mangaon (45 Kms) on the Konkan Railway.
+By Rail – Nearest Railhead is Mangaon (about 45 Kms) on the Konkan Railway.
 From Mangaon State Transport Bus Depot, regular buses ply to Diveagar and Shrivardhan.
-From Mumbai, it takes approx..
-2.5 hrs. to reach Mangaon and from there further one hour to reach Diveagar.
+From Mumbai, it takes approx. 3.5 hrs. to reach Mangaon and from there it takes further one hour to reach Diveagar.

-By Road – Regular State transport buses ply from Mumbai and Pune to Diveagar.
-From Mumbai Diveagar can be reached via NH-17 (Panvel Kochi highway) by the conventional route – Mumbai, Vashi, Panvel, Palaspe (NH -17 begins here), Vadkhal naka, Nagothane, Mangaon.
-On reaching Mangaon, take a right turn which goes to Mhasla and down ahead to Diveagar.
+By Road – State transport buses ply from Mumbai and Pune to Diveagar.
+By car from Mumbai, Diveagar can be reached through NH-66 (Panvel Kochi highway), the conventional route – Mumbai, Vashi, Panvel, Palaspe (NH -17 begins here), Vadkhal naka, Nagothane, Mangaon.
+On reaching Mangaon, take a right turn to Mhasla and drive down ahead to Diveagar.
+From Pune, take the road from Chandni Chowk or from Hinjewadi via Paud phata to Tamhini ghat.
+Drive down to Mangaon in the Konkan region.
+From Mangaon drive down to Mhasla and ahead to Diveagar.

-By Air – Mumbai Chhatrapati Shivaji International Airport is the nearest Airport (170 Kms)
+By Air – Mumbai Chhatrapati Shivaji International Airport is the nearest Airport (about 170 Kms)

 Where to Stay?

 There are many small resorts in and around Diveagar with varying degree of service and amenities.
-The Mauli Resort which is located at the entrance of Diveagar and a bit away from the beach provides neat and clean AC and Non-AC rooms and also has a swimming pool and restaurant, perhaps the only resort in Diveagar with a swimming pool.
-Maitreya beach Resort is situated opposite to Dr. Wad bungalow, the beach is at a walking distance of about 7 mins.
-Maitreya beach resort provides accommodation in AC / Non-AC rooms and cottages.
+Mauli Resort is the oldest in Diveagar, it is located right at the entrance to Diveagar, bit away from the beach.
+It provides neat and clean AC and Non-AC rooms and has a restaurant on premises.
+It is perhaps the only resort in Diveagar having a swimming pool.
+Maitreya beach Resort is situated opposite to Dr. Wad bungalow, the beach is at a walking distance of about 5 mins.
+Maitreya beach resort provides accommodation in AC, Non-AC rooms and cottages.
 It has an in-house restaurant serving veg. and non-veg.
 Konkani cuisine.
-Dolphin beach resort and Exotica Beach resort also offer good accommodation for a pleasant stay.
+Royal beach resort (opp.
+Maitreya beach resort), Cocohut resort, MH-14 Shreemat resort, Dolphin beach resort and Exotica beach resort also offer good accommodation for a pleasant stay.
+Off late many MTDC approved budget bed and breakfast home stays have sprouted all over Diveagar.

 Things to do

 Being a small village, Diveagar is an ideal place to sleep and eat.
-One can stroll on the beach in the morning and evening, enjoy parasailing and camel ride or play cricket, football on the beach, build sandcastles or swim in the sea.
+It’s a great place for strolling on the beach in the morning and evening, enjoy parasailing and camel ride or play cricket, football on the beach, build sandcastles or swim in the sea.
 The beach is free of rocks and is safe to swim.

 What to eat?

 The delicious Konkani cuisine is a must have while in Diveagar.
-There are many eateries and small hotels in Diveagar serving delicious seafood (King fish, Pomfret, Prawns, Salomon, Mackarel).
-The vegetarians can feast on modak’s, ghavne, and vegeterian lunch consisting of rice, dal, vegetables and Solkadi.
-Gajanan hotel is one good place for seafood.
+There are many eateries (khanaval) in Diveagar serving delicious seafood (King fish, Pomfret, Prawns, Salomon, Mackarel) and vegetarian meals.
+Vegetarians can feast on modak’s, ghavne, and vegeterian lunch consisting of rice, dal or aamti, vegetables and solkadi.
+Todankar’s Sai Centre is a good place for seafood and vegetarian meals.
+Rane Bandhu Khanaval and Kalaprasad Khanaval are popular among tourists for seafood and vegetarian fare.
+For pure vegetarian meals, Bapat Khanaval near Marathi school and Potnis Bandhu Khanaval, little ahead are very popular in Diveagar.
+At both these places meals have to be preordered.

 Places to see

-Diveagar is flanked by the infamous Shekhadi village (known for the landing of RDX that was used in the 1993 Mumbai serial bomb blasts) to the south, from the coastal highway passing through the hillock above the village, one can see stunning views of the ocean, a little ahead down south is the unknown, unspoilt, secret beach at village Walavti.
-The beach has white sands and blue water.
+Diveagar is flanked to the south by Bharadkhol and the infamous Shekhadi village (known for the landing of RDX that was used in the 1993 Mumbai serial bomb blasts).
+They can be reached through the coastal highway passing through a hill next to Diveagar.
+Little ahead down south is the unknown, unspoilt, secret beach at Aarvi village.
+The beach has white sands and azure water.
 The coastal highway runs parallel to this beach offering spectacular views of the ocean.
-15 Kms North of Diveagar is the fishing village of Dighi and port.
-One can shop for fresh fish at Dighi port, sundried fish of Dighi is also very popular.
+About 10 Kms North of Diveagar is the fishing village of Dighi and the Dighi ports.
+Midway, a 5 kms detour leads to Aatgaon beach.

-35 Kms down south of Diveagar and ahead of Walavti, is the town of Shrivardhan, known for the origin of the Peshwas.
-The palatial house of Balaji Vishwanath Peshwa is now converted in to Peshwa Smarak (memorial).
+About 35 Kms south of Diveagar and ahead of Aarvi, is the town of Shrivardhan, known for origin of the Peshwas.
+The palatial house of Peshwa Balaji Vishwanath Bhat is now converted in to Peshwa Smarak (memorial).
 Shrivardhan also has a nice beach with golden sands.
 About 15 Kms south of Shrivardhan is the famous pilgrimage destination of Harihareshwar known for its Shiva temple.
-Harihareshwar has two beautiful beaches, one to the north and the other to the south of the Harihareshwar temple.
+Harihareshwar has two beautiful beaches, one to the north and other to the south of Harihareshwar temple.